Positives

 Turning Experience/Carving

-Once you get the sidecut of the The Jones Ultra Mind Expander committed it doesn’t quite accelerate as fast as when you initiate the turn but it still has a pretty fun acceleration.
-If you like something that turns a tighter radius on edge than the Flagship or Ultra Flagship then this could work.
-The new carve pack inserts have 1 extra set so you can get a little narrower stance.
+Once you get the sidecut of the Jones Ultra Mind Expander committed, it doesn’t quite accelerate as fast as when you initiate the turn, but it still has a pretty fun acceleration.
+If you like something that turns a tighter radius on edge than the Flagship or Ultra Flagship, then this could work.
+The new carve pack inserts have one extra set so you can get a slightly narrower stance.
 This allows you to get more centered on the camber and get a little more spring out of the turn than the former models.

 Powder

-The float of the The Jones Ultra Mind Expander is pretty exceptional…until you compare it to the regular Mind Expander.
+The float of the Jones Ultra Mind Expander is pretty exceptional…until you compare it to the regular Mind Expander.
 All that crazy surf rocker on the regular mind expander makes it effortless in powder.
-Still you have a lot of good things going for it.
-There is – 3” back with the 23.6“ reference stance and -5.125” all the way back from center of board with a 22.8” stance width.
-We hoped that with the extra inserts you could set the front foot back a little further but the way the 7×2 inserts were re-positioned on each foot there isn’t any more set back on board.
-So that set back on board, a big floaty nose, a fast base and a small tapered tail make for a pretty floaty ride for most deep days.
+Still, you have a lot of good things going for it.
+There is a – 3” back with the 23.6“ reference stance and -5.125” all the way back from the center of the board with a 22.8” stance width.
+We hoped that with the extra inserts, you could set the front foot back a little further, but the way the 7×2 inserts were re-positioned on each foot, there isn’t any more setback on board.
+So that set back on board, a big floaty nose, a fast base, and a small tapered tail make for a pretty floaty ride for most deep days.

 Conclusion